Home >> Europe

 Uche Nworah - 6/25/2005

-I visited Germany recently on a short holiday.
+I visited Germany recently on a short holiday as part of my vacation inspirations.
 I had flown to the Niederrhein Airport in Weeze on a Ryan Air (the low cost carrier) plane.
 The Weeze Airport which is only 2 years old and still heavily under utilised still looked a lot better than most national airports in the developing countries.
 The Airport looked spick and span, and glistened as if it was just a day old.

 German Bankers in Denial